sxpydo/sxpydo/README.md

 ### 🔭 Currently I am focusing on...

 - Updating my portfolio using React and TypeScript
-- Upskilling in C# and Angular
+- Upskilling in C#
-- Creating an API using Springboot

 ### ⚡ Fun Facts

-I am learning my 4th language, Mandarin and a retired circus artist! 🤸🏾‍♀️
+I speak 3 languages, and I am learning Cantonese and Mandarin.
+Also, I am a retired circus artist! 🤸🏾‍♀️

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/shavana-peynado/) to learn more about my journey and collaborations in the tech world!